adambirse/ci_cd/README.md

 4. Enter a Service account name such as continuous-integration-test.
 5. Under Role, select Project > Editor.
 6. Under Key type, select JSON.
 7. Click Create.
 The GCP Console downloads a new JSON file to your computer.
 The name of this file starts with your project ID.
+Make sure to store this file securely.
+It cannot be downloaded again
 8. Base64 encode this json for adding to Travis `base64 <json_secret.json>`

 ### Add Environment variables to Travis.